finos/legend/docs/tutorials/studio-tutorial.md

 5. Drag and drop the **NewPerson** target class into the **Add a mapping element** section on the left.
 6. Hit the **create** button using the default setting.

-Let's define the source class for our mapping and specifiy the transformation.
+Let's define the source class for our mapping and specify the transformation.

 7. Drag and drop the `Person` source class into the **choose a source** section on the right.
 8. To specify the transformation add the following expression for the **name** property: `$src.firstName + ' ' + $src.lastName`.
 You can also drag and drop the **firstName** and **lastName** properties from the `Person` source class into the function panel.